beatnikbabyy/beatnikbabyy/README.md

 - 👋 Hi, I’m @beatnikbabyy
 - 👀 I’m interested in ... everything
 - 🌱 I’m currently learning ...
-ASL, computer science, braille, behavioral biology, levantine history
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @beatnikbabyy on instagram & twit, beatnikbaby@outlook if ur being serious
 - 😄 Pronouns: ... she/her